Step7750/BetterBuyOrders/README.md

 v1.5.2
 * Fixed bug that would sometimes prevent proper loading of the autocomplete search bar on pages with no listings

+v1.5.3
+* Updated the item list to include the new "Wildfire" case for the autocomplete search bar

 #Suggestions/Bugs

 Are you encountering a bug or have a suggestion?
 Please use the available Github panel or contact me on <a href="http://steamcommunity.com/id/Step7750/">Steam</a>